MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 |**Enable outgoing and incoming video**    | Outgoing and incoming video is allowed in the meeting.
 This is the default setting. |
 |**Disabled**     | Outgoing and incoming video is turned off in the meeting. |

-The most restrictive policy setting for video takes precedence.
+For a user, the most restrictive policy setting for video takes precedence.
 For example:

-- If **Allow IP video** is turned on and **Mode for IP video** is set to **Disabled**, the **Mode for IP video** setting takes precedence.
-This means that no one can turn on video or view videos shared by meeting participants in meetings organized by a user who is assigned this policy.
+- If **Allow IP Video** is turned on and **Mode for IP Video** is set to **Disabled**, the **Mode for IP Video** setting takes precedence.
+This means that the user who is assigned this policy can't turn on or view videos shared by meeting participants in meetings organized by the user or other users.
-- If **Allow IP video** is turned off and **Mode for IP video** is set to **Enable outgoing and incoming video**, the **Allow IP video** setting takes precedence.
+- If **Allow IP Video** is turned off and **Mode for IP Video** is set to **Enable outgoing and incoming video**, the **Allow IP Video** setting takes precedence.
 This means that no one can turn on video in meetings organized by a user who is assigned this policy.

-### Allow IP video
+### Allow IP Video

 This is a combination of a per-organizer and per-user policy.
 Video is a key component to meetings.
 In some organizations, admins might want more control over which users' meetings have video.
 This setting controls whether video can be turned on in meetings hosted by a user and in 1:1 calls and group calls started by a user.
 Meetings organized by a user who has this policy setting enabled, allow video sharing in the meeting by the meeting participants, if the meeting participants also have the policy setting enabled.

 Meeting participants who don't have any policies assigned (for example, anonymous and federated participants) inherit the policy of the meeting organizer.

 ![Screenshot showing a meeting with audio and video settings](media/meeting-policies-audio-video-settings.png)